US STOCKS-Wall St slides as oil prices surge, Nasdaq confirms bear market

 Ukrainian officials said a bread factory had been hit by a Russian air strike as the country's negotiators assembled for talks with Russian officials after previous rounds that brought no respite in the conflict.

-Steep declines in shares of United Airlines Holdings Inc UAL.O and Norwegian Cruise Line Holdings NCLH.N were among a broad downswing in travel and leisure stocks as the jump in oil prices threatened to disrupt a nascent recovery.
+Shares of United Airlines Holdings Inc UAL.O fell 15% and Norwegian Cruise Line Holdings NCLH.N dropped 11.6%, among a broad downswing in travel and leisure stocks as the jump in oil prices threatened to disrupt a nascent recovery.

 “The market was already nervous about a Fed rate hike cycle," said Burns McKinney, portfolio manager at NFJ Investment Group.
 "Now when you layer on higher energy prices on top of that... that has the investment community increasingly concerned that we may end up quickly moving toward the late stages of the market cycle.”